ruslo/CGold/docs/index.rst

 Welcome to **CGold**!

-This guide will show you how to use :ref:`CMake <CMake>` and helps you to write elegant and correct projects.
+This guide will show you how to use :ref:`CMake <CMake>` and helps you to write elegant, correct and scalable projects.
 We'll start from the simple cases and add more features one by one.
 This tutorial covers only part of :ref:`CMake <CMake>` capabilities - some topics are skipped intentionally in favor of better modern approaches.
 E.g. there are no instructions for writing ``Find*.cmake`` files like `FindZLIB.cmake`_ because